reagento/adaptix/docs/why-not-pydantic.rst

 ----------------------------------------------------

 Pydantic tightly binds parsing rules to the model itself.
-This creates major issues if you want to load or export the model differently based on use cases.
+This creates major issues when loading or exporting the model differently based on use cases.

 For example, you might load a config from various formats.
 While the structure of the config is generally similar,